siapkerjo/blog/_posts/patterns/2023-01-28-pipes-and-filters-pattern.md

 - The slowest processing filter step can become a bottleneck impacting the overall throughput of the service
 - As the solution scales, it will scale all the processing steps.
 Such scaling will lead to excessive resource utilisation in the cloud when not intended.

 Thus, the above approach is inflexible, non-scalable and against [reusability](https://en.wikipedia.org/wiki/Reusability){:target="_blank"}.
 A good solution must address all the above concerns.
-Let us try to find a solution this in next section.
+Let us try to find a solution to this in the next section.

 ![Monolithic Service](https://raw.githubusercontent.com/Gaur4vGaur/traveller/master/images/patterns/2023-01-28-pipes-and-filters-pattern/patterns-pipes-and-filters-monolithic-service.png)*Monolithic Service with task modules*